A - Z Guidance

 - How the organisation is managed

-- What happens if the organisation closes
+- What happens if the organisation closes (this is often known a dissolution clause or asset lock)

 It should also contain details on:

-- How often the governing board meets
+- How often the governing body meets

 Holidays and Residentials